Deepwalker/trafaret/README.rst

 Trafaret
 ========

+Read The Docs hosted documentation <http://trafaret.readthedocs.org/en/latest/>
+or look to the docs/api/intro.rst for start.

 Trafaret is rigid and powerful lib to work with foreign data, configs etc.
 It provides simple way to check anything, and convert it accordingly to your needs.